kaiyan-sheng/monasca-sidecar/README.md

 # Monasca Sidecar
-A push-pull metric forwarder bridging Monasca and Prometheus.
+Monasca sidecar is a metric transformer and forwarder bridging Monasca and Prometheus.
+Prometheus provides a functional expression language that lets the user select and aggregate time series data in real time.
+Since monasca does not support prometheus query language, monasca-sidecar is introduced to do similar calculations to give user more functionalities to get useful metrics.
+For example, we don't have the ability to collect prometheus metrics on request rate directly but we can collect request total count and request time prometheus metrics, and use monasca-sidecar to calculate rate on these two metrics to get rate.

 Monasca-sidecar exists as a side container in the same pod with the target container.
-It gets the pod name and namespace to read annotations.
+It gets the exposed pod name and namespace from environment variables in order to get annotations.
-From annotations, monasca-sidecar will get the prometheus endpoint and sidecar rules.
+From annotations, monasca-sidecar will get sidecar endpoint, prometheus endpoint and sidecar rules.
+This sidecar container will scrape sidecar endpoint to get prometheus metrics, do calculations based on the rules and then push new metrics onto the defined prometheus endpoint for monasca-agent to scrape later.

 ## Usage